be9/blog-eng/_drafts/2015-11-16-heroku-deployment.md

 |-----------+-----------+---------------------+--------------|
 {: .table}

-Select Git in "Source Code Management", provide the URL of your repo and put `origin/$BRANCH` into the branch field:
+Select Git in "Source Code Management", provide a URL of your repo and put `origin/$BRANCH` into the branch field:

 ![SCM Configuration](/assets/heroku-deploy/jenkins_scm.png){:width="544"}

-This allows to deploy any branch present in the repo.
+This will allow us to deploy any branch present in the repo.

 Now specify a remote token in "Build Triggers" and uncheck other checkboxes:

 ![Build Triggers](/assets/heroku-deploy/jenkins_build_trigger.png){:width="422"}

-What's left is to add a single build step ("Execute Shell"):
+What's left is adding a single build step ("Execute Shell"):

 {% highlight bash %}
 # Use dynamic Ruby version.
 Don't forget to specify it in your Gemfile!